Proctored Exam Service

 2 hours or less = $40 between 2 and 3 hours = $50 between 3 and 4 hours = $60 more than 4 hours to be determined

 If U.S. mail delivery is required, the examinee should provide a pre-addressed postage-paid or pre-stamped envelope.
 If envelope and postage are not provided, a charge of $5 will be assessed.

 If overnight/express delivery is required, we recommend that the examinee provide a prepaid shipping form and envelope from UPS.
 A prepaid express shipment with any other courier will require a $10 fee.
 If examinee uses a prepaid courier option, examinee is responsible for maintaining tracking numbers and other related information.

 Note: TEMC cannot provide refunds for any fees or other payments beyond five business days from the date of payment.

 Setting an appointment for a Proctored Exam will entail the following process:

 1. The examinee must complete the Student Information portion of the Proctoring Service Request Form.
 Examinee must provide a valid email address.

-2. The examinee must send the form to the instructor (or institution) who must complete the Exam Information and Instructor Information portions of the form, and return the form, along with any other necessary information, including the actual exam, passwords, urls, downloads, etc. to us via:
+2. The examinee must send the form to the instructor (or institution) who must complete the Exam Information and Instructor Information portions of the form.
+The instructor (or institution) must send the completed request form along with any other necessary information, including the actual exam, passwords, URLs, downloads, etc. to us via: